 Is Lanolin Vegan?

-An absolute guide to identifying lanolin on nutrition labels.
+An evidence-backed guide to identifying lanolin on a label.

 Lanolin is a waxy substance extracted from sheep's wool, making it an animal byproduct.